-People are blowing up Yeti coolers over claims that the company cut ties with the NRA
+People are blowing up Yeti coolers over claims the company cut ties with the NRA

-- National Rifle Association (NRA) supporters are destroying Yeti products in response to a letter that claimed the company had stopped doing business with the NRA Foundation.
+- National Rifle Association supporters are destroying Yeti products in response to a letter claiming the company had stopped doing business with the NRA Foundation.

 - Videos posted online show people crushing, shooting, and blowing up Yeti products, which can cost as much as $1,300.

-- Yeti denies that it has stopped doing business with the NRA.
+- Yeti denies it has stopped doing business with the NRA.

-Gun rights advocates are blowing up Yeti products in response to claims that the company has cut ties with the National Rifle Association Foundation.
+Gun-rights advocates are blowing up Yeti products in response to claims the company has cut ties with The NRA Foundation.

-Supporters of the NRA are posting and sharing videos of the destruction online.
+Supporters of the National Rifle Association are posting and sharing videos of the destruction online.
 In one video posted to YouTube, women are shown firing at a Yeti cooler filled with the explosive Tannerite.
 The women later pose by the destroyed cooler and say “Yeti does not support the NRA, so we do not support Yeti.”

 - source